tyroprogrammer/learn-react-app/src/tutorial/05-State.md

 And the similarity (sort of) is that React automatically re-renders your component when either the component's `state` changes or when the component's `props` changes.

-You component's `render` function is a function of both `state` and `props` meaning it defines what your component should look like given the `state` and `props`.
+Your component's `render` function is a function of both `state` and `props` meaning it defines what your component should look like given the `state` and `props`.
 It should be pure function in a sense that if the component has same `state` and `props` it should render exactly same content no matter how many times it's called and shouldn't have any side effects.